axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 #.
 Tasks

-When you confirm the keyword you’re looking for, the Axon Ivy Portal will route you to the **Global Search Results** page.
+When you confirm the keyword you’re looking for, the |ivy| Portal will route you to the **Global Search Results** page.
 For each category a tab is provided, giving you the results of your search.